micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-47-rashi_en.md

 ### passuk 1

 ### passuk 2
 <b>From among his brothers.</b> From the least strong among them, who do not [even] appear strong, for if he [Pharaoh] would find them strong he might induct them into his military.
-These [weaker ones] were: Reuvain, Shimon, Levi, Yissachar and Binyomin, those whose names Moshe did not repeat when he blessed them.
+These [weaker ones] were: Reuvain, Shimon, Leivi, Yissachar and Binyomin, those whose names Moshe did not repeat when he blessed them.
 But, the names of the strong ones he repeated: “And this is for Yehudah—hear, God, the voice of Yehudah.”
 “And about Gad he said, ‘Blessed be He that extends Gad.’”
 “And about Naphtali he said, ‘Naphtali.’”
 “And about Dan he said, ‘Dan.’”
 And so, too, concerning Zevulun.
 And so, too, concerning Asher.
 The above is quoted from Bereishis Rabbah which is the Aggadah of the Land of Israel.
-But, in our Babylonian Talmud we find that those whose names Moshe repeated were the weak ones and those were the ones he [Yossef] brought before Pharaoh.
+But, in our Babylonian Talmud we find that those whose names Moshe repeated were the weak ones and those were the ones he [Yoseif] brought before Pharaoh.
 And the fact that Yehudah’s name is repeated± - it is not repeated due to his being weak—but there is a reason for this as is mentioned in Bava Kamma.
 In the Berayso of the Sifrei we have the version—in [the portion of] <i>V’zos Haberachah</i>—that is the same as our Talmud [in Bava Kamma.]

 ### passuk 3